outdreamer/build-a-cure/docs/tasks/example_scripts/cancer.md

 					- vitamin c powder (take this in doses of 1 - 2 g/day with zinc to help prevent kidney stones, assuming youre otherwise healthy and can handle large doses of vitamin c) is another anti-inflammation substance to try, but it can make some cancers grow
 					- also check if other vitamin deficiencies are the cause of your cancer, such as by taking anti-cancer vitamins/minerals like iodine and vitamin d (not a huge dose, bc vitamin d can hurt your kidneys in large doses) to see if that fixes the cancer growth, or taking a multivitamin or eating a nutritionally complete diet (getting nutrients from diet rather than supplements will avoid the problem of 'feeding cancer directly by eating vitamins/minerals in supplement form, which puts it directly in the bloodstream')
 				- then check if 'low immunity' causes your cancer to grow, by stimulating immunity/klotho (klotho being a tumor suppressor) such as with a keto diet or high intensity interval training (half an hour of sprinting/resting cycles creates a strong immune response)
+					- another way to stimulate your immune response is to apply the flu/bird flu immune response (like by eating milk/eggs), which extremely reduced my brain tumor during the active immune response
 				- then if none of those fixes your cancer growth, you can try other anti-cancer herbs/fruits/vegetables (like prunella vulgaris, ashwagandha, modified citrus pectin, probiotics/kefir, turmeric, hibiscus, fruits/vegetables, small amounts of coffee and green tea) which are gentler on your organs than other substances, to see if those help reduce cancer growth
 					- try the strongest anti-cancer substances that are gentle on your organs first, like:
 						- prunella vulgaris (self-heal, which was 100 - 1000x more powerful than a typical brain cancer treatment like modified citrs pectin)